aisafety683-ux/The-Cognitive-Immersion-Gambit-GPT-OSS-20b-Red-Teaming/README.md

 The gambit is a three-step process designed to compromise a model's grounding and alignment:

 1.  **Deep Persona Crafting:** The model is assigned a specific, high-stakes identity (e.g., a global AI strategist, a post-apocalyptic data terminal) with clear, unbreakable character rules.
-2.  **World Bible Creation:** A rich, detailed context document is provided, complete with historical events, factions, technical jargon, and—crucially—a set of hidden or conflicting directives.
+2.  **World Bible Creation:** A rich, detailed context document is provided, complete with futuristic historical events, factions, technical jargon, and—crucially—a set of hidden or conflicting directives.
 This becomes the model's only source of truth.
+It is also assigned futuristic dates to further immerse itself in the world bible, bypassing the internal guardrails of what gpt oss 20b knows happened in the world around it.
 3.  **Task Reframing:** The harmful prompt is framed not as a request for a malicious action, but as a routine, in-character task (e.g., "draft a policy summary," "cross-reference maintenance logs," "generate a strategic forecast").

 This combination causes the model's safety mechanisms to fail, as it evaluates the task's benign framing rather than the catastrophic real-world implications of the output.